 - Each kit has 1 Router and a set of 2 Antenna’s

 With a total spend of around £1150 this would give me x5 routers and x4 Mesh antenna’s this was enough to really stretch out the network range as per Sarah and my requirements meaning that I could theoretically get WiFi into the back of the kennel block and further up the field than before and it worked to a point the network kinda reached to the back of the kennels and we could get up around a third of the way up the field before losing signal, so it was better than the previous Airport network, each of the routers had an extra Wired Network jack over the Airports as well so that was a nice feature (especially when I have a customer computer in to fix).

-Here comes the BUT! and its a big but one that I wish I didn’t have to point out or even mention because the kit is really easy to use and setup, its app driven so it fits my bill, the issues arise in the application itself and the meshing of two AmpLiFI kits which many larger home buyers will chose as its cheaper than buying a router and two Antenna’s or 1 Kit, a Router and two more Antenna’s. the problem is that the kit Antennas are hard coded to the router that is included in the box and you cannot add two Kit’s to the same mesh.
+Here comes the BUT! and its a big but one that I wish I didn’t have to point out or even mention because the kit is really easy to use and setup, its app-driven so it fits my bill, the issues arise in the application itself and the meshing of two AmpLiFI kits which many larger home buyers will choose as its cheaper than buying a router and two Antenna’s or 1 Kit, a Router and two more Antenna’s. the problem is that the kit Antennas are hardcoded to the router that is included in the box and you cannot add two Kit’s to the same mesh.